Advance healthcare directive: Living will

 The living will is the oldest form of advance directive.
 It was first proposed by an Illinois attorney, Luis Kutner, in a speech to the Euthanasia Society of America in 1967 and published in a law journal in 1969.
 Kutner drew from existing estate law, by which an individual can control property affairs after death (i.e., when no longer available to speak for himself or herself) and devised a way for an individual to express their health care desires when no longer able to express current healthcare wishes.
-Because this form of "will" was to be used while an individual was still alive (but no longer able to make decisions) it was dubbed the "living will".
-In the U.S., The Patient Self-Determination Act (PSDA) went into effect in December 1991, and required healthcare providers (primarily hospitals, nursing homes and home health agencies) to give patients information about their rights to make advance directives under state law.
+Because this form of "will" was to be used while an individual was still alive (but no longer able to make decisions), it was dubbed the "living will".
+The U.S. Patient Self-Determination Act (PSDA) went into effect in December 1991 and required healthcare providers (primarily hospitals, nursing homes, and home health agencies) to give patients information about their rights to make advance directives under state law.

 A living will usually provides specific directives about the course of treatment healthcare providers and caregivers are to follow.
 In some cases a living will may forbid the use of various kinds of burdensome medical treatment.
 It may also be used to express wishes about the use or foregoing of food and water, if supplied via tubes or other medical devices.
 The living will is used only if the individual has become unable to give informed consent or refusal due to incapacity.
 A living will can be very specific or very general.
 An example of a statement sometimes found in a living will is: "If I suffer an incurable, irreversible illness, disease, or condition and my attending physician determines that my condition is terminal, I direct that life-sustaining measures that would serve only to prolong my dying be withheld or discontinued."